 Some libraries focus solely on doing one thing well, but there are also the ones that do stuff differently and provide you with an all-in-one bundle.

 React Ant Design implementation is one of such libraries.
 Connected with a giant Chinese company - Alibaba - the project is currently the most popular component library for React (according to GitHub stars).

 Ant Design focuses on improving user experience (UX) through more natural UI.
 Even though its main library does contain a lot of high-quality components, Ant Design extends far beyond that.
 While not even considering its implementations in other frameworks, only in React, there's a lot to choose from.
 You've got Ant Design Pro (for enterprise), Ant Design Mobile, and even more if you can handle some Chinese documentations.

 So, if none of the previous categories suit you, maybe you should consider Ant Design.

 While there's nothing extraordinary about it, I thought Gestalt - a set of React components following Pinterest design language is worth mentioning.

 Many might not know that Pinterest has its own open-source React component library.
 But in fact, it exists (even for quite some time now) and features a well-rounded set of components that share a familiar Pinterest look and feel.
 Some subtle additions like the Masonry layout component make this library worth a look.

 So, I know that this list isn't the longest you've ever seen or that it doesn't necessarily have to reflect your personal feelings.
 Thus, if you want, feel free to share your own pick for one of the listed categories (or a category of your own) and share it down in the comments.

 If you like the post, consider sharing it with others.
 Also, for more up-to-date content, follow me on Twitter, Facebook, Reddit, or through my weekly newsletter.
-You might also check out my new YouTube channel and visit my Patreon page to support me and my work.
+You might also check out my new YouTube channel and drop a like or a sub.
 Have a nice day!